rotate your phone

 MANEEYA HOUSE

-This house renovation began with the owner’s desire to expand their original home within a housing estate.
-The owner has lived in this house since starting
+This renovation project began with the owner’s desire to expand their original home within a housing estate.
+Having lived in the house since starting their family,

-existing structure and extending the house to the front to maximize functionality and create a layout that suits the needs of the expanding family.
+The decision was made to renovate—utilizing the existing structure and extending the home toward the front—to maximize functionality and create a layout suited to

-The house’s appearance has since transformed entirely from its original design.
+the family’s evolving needs.
+The house’s appearance has since been completely transformed from its original design.

-The designer crafted a new living space, working within the constraints of the original structure.
-Walls were strategically placed to conceal the columns of
+The designer crafted new living spaces while working within the constraints of the existing structure.
+Walls were strategically placed to conceal the original columns while

-area was designed as an open plan, with the kitchen enclosed to allow privacy during cooking.
-This shared area connects to an outdoor patio that links to the
+with the kitchen enclosed for greater privacy during cooking.
+This shared zone connects seamlessly to an outdoor patio that links the main house with the second house,

-second house, creating a continuous space for outdoor recreational activities.
+creating a continuous space for family gatherings and outdoor activities.

-On the second floor, the staircase hall features a large window overlooking the backyard.
-The two children’s bedrooms were kept within the original
+On the second floor, the staircase hall is marked by a large window overlooking the backyard.
+The two children’s bedrooms were retained within the original structure,

-the house to reflect the owner’s vision for a modern, expanded home.
+Finally, the original roof was removed and redesigned, reshaping the entire silhouette of the house to reflect the owner’s vision of a modern, expanded family home.

 Interior Architect: Pananda Sophan